Santo Stefano Island: Overview

 Like the rest of the archipelago, the island was created by volcanic activity.

-The island has been uninhabited since the closure of the prison, except for tourists making day trips.
+It has been uninhabited since the closure of the prison, except for tourists making day trips.

-The island has had several names, such as Partenope, Palmosa, Dommo Stephane and Borca since Roman times.
+It has had several names, such as Partenope, Palmosa, Dommo Stephane and Borca since Roman times.

 The island, which is partly privately owned, was put up for sale in 2012 for €20,000,000.
 This did not include the prison, which belongs to the Italian state.

 On 26 July 2021, the European Observer reported that a refurbishment project was to be announced to turn the island into a European think-tank, academy and open-air museum as part of a European integration project.

 In March 2025, an exhibit on the history of the prison and on the plans for renovation was announced for September 2025.
-A government official announced that "21 cultural institutions and universities have signed agreements to produce content and organize cultural initiatives on Santo Stefano".
+A government official said that "21 cultural institutions and universities have signed agreements to produce content and organize cultural initiatives on Santo Stefano".